-THE ITALY CULTURE SHOCK SURVIVAL GUIDE:
+THE SPANISH CULTURE SHOCK SURVIVAL GUIDE:

-- You don't have to tip your waiter, taxi driver, etc! - Dress conservatively, especially if you want to visit churches; they have dress codes!
+- Dress conservatively, especially if you want to visit churches; they have dress codes!
 (Shoulders must be covered, no shorts or short skirts, etc.) - You will walk A LOT.
 Be prepared to quadruple your average steps on American soil.
-And bring durable, comfortable shoes-the cobblestones are unforgiving. - You don't go to the "bar" to get beer; bars are where you go to get coffee and cornetti (singular, cornetto: the Italian version of a croissant).
-Long, leisurely meals are a way of life in Italy (none of this flipping tables business)!
-If you want your bill in a hurry, you may have to ask for it: "Scusi-il conto, per favore!" - The Italians are confident people.
-Even if you are disoriented, never let on.
-Always walk like you know exactly where you are and where you are going. - There is an "art" to everything, even crossing the street.
+And bring durable, comfortable shoes-the cobblestones are unforgiving. - You don't go to the "bar" to get beer; bars are where you go to get coffee and pastries.
+Long, leisurely meals are a way of life in Spain (none of this flipping tables business)!
+If you want your bill in a hurry, you may have to ask for it: "La cuenta, por favor!" - The Spanish are friendly and humble people.
+While Zaragoza is an international city and has a heavy tourist presence, it is also a city for locals.
+You will mostly hear Spanish in the streets, and will find many neighborhoods practically untouched by tourism.
+Keep this in mind if out and about at night-keep it quiet! - There is an "art" to everything, even crossing the street.
 Let the environment (ancient buildings, historical spaces, and cultural attitudes) inspire you to carry yourself and to live with dignity.

 As you prepare to embark on your Atlantis program, we highly encourage spending some time researching your host city.
-We're incredibly excited to help you prepare for this time of exploration, adventure, and growth in one Italy's cultural treasures.
+We're incredibly excited to help you prepare for this time of exploration, adventure, and growth in one of Spain's cultural treasures.